-Having an unelected official appointed as the e-commissioner is dangerous, and extremely worrying for the public.
+Having an unelected official appointed as the e-commissioner is dangerous.
 This person will have an incredible amount of power to decide what is 'offensive.'
-The terms and language in this bill are so broad and vague that the e-commissioner will have a subjective interpretation of the guidelines, which is seemingly quite authoritarian.
-There is potential for reports to the commissioner to be weaponised against women or small businesses, and all independent creative practitioners.
+The terms and language in this bill are so broad and vague that the e-commissioner will have a subjective interpretation of the guidelines.
+There is potential for reports to the commissioner to be weaponized against women or small businesses by trolls wanting to destroy them.

 Sexually explicit material that is reported could be removed within 24 hours.
 This will impact sex workers the most.
 If a malicious client or even an 'offended' stranger were to report sex worker content for nudity and it were removed this could cost the worker income, job security and safety.
 This could lead to people in desperate financial situations having less options to screen and advertise and consequently accepting bookings with dangerous people.
 This could very well directly cause the death of a vulnerable sex worker.
 There are already parental control systems in place that can be activated on all devices that caregivers can use to control what kind of content a child has access to.
-This bill will not create any new avenues for protection that do not already exist but it will cause harm and violence to minority communities, independent artists and business', to sex workers and to women.
+This bill will not create any new avenues for protection that do not already exist but it will cause harm and violence to minority communities, to sex workers and to women.